CoFEH: LLM-driven Feature Engineering Empowered by Collaborative Bayesian Hyperparameter Optimization: Method

-Detailed prompt template and example are shown in Appendix~\ref{app:prompt_design}.
-A node is regarded as not fully expanded and remains eligible for selection until it satisfies a predefined expansion quota.
+Detailed prompt template are shown in Appendix~\ref{app:prompt_design}.
 The root node $s_0$ is treated as non-fully expanded until the $\textsc{Init.}$ directive has been executed five times.
 Any other node is considered fully expanded only after both $\textsc{Exploration}$ and $\textsc{Exploitation}$ directives have been performed twice.
 This ensures that each promising dataset state is thoroughly investigated through both creative discovery and historical refinement before the search moves deeper.